veit/jupyter-tutorial/docs/data-processing/postgresql/fdw.rst

 The following is just a small selection of the best-known FDWs:

 .. note::
-   Please note that most of these wrappers are not officially supported by the PostgreSQL Global Development Group (PGDG).
+   Most of these wrappers are not officially supported by the PostgreSQL Global Development Group (PGDG).

 Generic SQL wrappers
 --------------------